NormanPCN/StardewValleyMods/BetterButterflyHutch/README.md

 ## Permissions

-Template is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Better Butterfly Hutch is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The Template mod is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+The Better Butterfly Hutch mod is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.